que-es-y-como-usar-johnny-five-con-esp32

 npm install johnny-five

-To verify that the installation is correct, let’s load a simple example that will make an LED connected to the ESP32 blink.
+To verify the installation is correct, let’s load a simple example that will blink an LED connected to the ESP32.

-Johnny-Five communicates with the hardware through the Firmata protocol, so it is necessary to upload the firmware to the ESP32.
+Johnny-Five communicates with hardware through the Firmata protocol, so it’s necessary to upload the firmware to the ESP32.

-Create a file index.js in your project folder and add the following code:
+Create a file named index.js in your project folder and add the following code:

 const { Board, Led } = require("johnny-five");